AndriYang/image_captioning_DL/README.md

 2. chmod +x download_glove6B.sh
 3. ./download_glove6B.sh

-## Build glove pickles for use during training
+## Build glove dictionary for use during training
 4. python build_glove

 For the glove6B files, there are 4 different files of different dimensions: